KVGandikota/Generative-Light-Field-Models/models/pytorch_conv4d/README.md

 # pytorch-conv4d
-We use Original implementattion of https://github.com/timothygebhard/pytorch-conv4d/
+4D convolution in pytorch.
+We use original implementattion of https://github.com/timothygebhard/pytorch-conv4d/

 # pytorch-conv4d
 This repository contains a simple PyTorch port of the [conv4d for TensorFlow repository](https://github.com/funkey/conv4d) by Jan Funke.
 It consists essentially of a single class, `Conv4d`, which provides a (still rather rudimentary) PyTorch layer for 4-dimensional convolutions.
 Like the original, it works by performing and stacking several 3D convolutions (see the original repository for a more detailed explanations).